deadc0de6/dotdrop/docs/usage.md

 $ dotdrop import ~/.zshrc --as=~/.zshrc.test
 ```

+By importing a path using the profile special keyword `ALL`, a dotfile will be created
+in the config but won't be linked to any profile.

 To ignore specific patterns during import, see [the ignore patterns](config-file.md#ignore-patterns).

 For more options, see the usage with `dotdrop --help`.